 |SoFi Review: The biggest name in student loan refinance is definitely SoFi.
 They have a reputation for offering excellent rates on a variety of loan lengths.||Apply|

 Borrowers that are not able to refinance will want to target the highest interest rate loans first.
-Pay the minimum on all loans except the high interest rate loan.
-Once the loan with the big interest rate has been eliminated, the next highest loan can be paid off.
+Pay the minimum on all loans except the high-interest loan.
+Once the loan with the big interest rate is paid, aggressive repayment begins on the next loan.
 The idea behind this approach is to pay as little as possible on interest over the life of all the loans.

 Where refinancing at a lower rate is an easy call for private loans, it is much more difficult for federal government loans…